kbsonlong/DevOps-Home-Lab-2025/docs/09-faq.md

 **A:** Check resource availability with `kubectl top nodes`.
 If resources are low, reduce cluster size or close other applications.

 ### Q: I can't access my application
 **A:** Check if the ingress controller is running: `kubectl get pods -n ingress-nginx`.
-Verify your hosts file has `127.0.0.1 gameapp.local`.
+Verify your hosts file has `127.0.0.1 kbsonlong.com`.

 ### Q: Monitoring shows no data
 **A:** Check if Prometheus is running: `kubectl get pods -n monitoring`.
 Generate some traffic to your application to create metrics.